ptsteadman/jekyll-now/_posts/2015-03-02-NGINX-Static-Locations.md

     }

 But everytime I tried to visit [http://ptsteadman.com/array], I would get a 404 error.
-I tried a bunch of things: I changed the "root" of the the "/" location, and my static site worked.
+I tried a bunch of things: I changed the "root" of the the "/" location to my game website, and it worked.
 But no matter what I did, after using `sudo service nginx restart`, trying to visit the "/array" location still resulted in a 404.
 I couldn't add the new route/location.

 Eventually, I realized that the text after the slash in the location is the directory that